 LOGPAC = Logistics Package/ BIAP = Baghdad International Airport

 would have his platoon out all day driving from FOB to FOB.
 They would escort empty logistics vehicles to one base to pick up ammo, food, water, and then have to bring them back to another.
 They took soldiers to BIAP for their leave and picked others back up to return them to their units.
-They escorted the battalion commander or battalion XO to brigade headquarters, hell they even drove the chaplain around so he could say Sunday mass at half a dozen locations.
-All this meant that they were on the roads, a lot, which was definitively the place you did not want to be.
-Being on the roads mean being exposed to roadside bombs, and exposure to IEDs was Iraq’s Russian roulette.
-It wasn’t a matter of if, it was a matter of when you got hit and then, how badly.
+They escorted the battalion commander or battalion XO to brigade headquarters and back.
+Hell they even drove the chaplain around so he could say Sunday mass at half a dozen locations.
+All this meant that they were on the roads.
+A lot.
+Definitively the place you did not want to be.
+Being on the roads meant being exposed to roadside bombs, and exposure to IEDs was Iraq’s Russian roulette.
+It wasn’t a matter of if.
+Tt was a matter of when you got hit and then, how badly.

-And if you weren’t doing that you patrolled sector, got rocks and profanity hurdled at you, handed out propane because the locals were too crooked to do it themselves, and sucked up lakes of shit.
+And if you weren’t doing that you patrolled sector.
+Got rocks and profanity hurdled at you.
+Handed out propane because the locals were too crooked to do it themselves.
+Sucked up lakes of shit.
 This was Bakersfield’s war on terror.

-Once he is done with his own inspections of the vehicles, Evan pulls out his cargo notebook and reviews his patrol notes from yesterday.
+Once he is done with his inspections of the vehicles Evan pulls out his cargo notebook and reviews his patrol notes from yesterday.
 Based off of that, he draws up a variation for today’s patrol.
 Essentially they completed the same tasks over and over and over, but the order had to constantly be changed to keep the enemy guessing.
-If they had a set routine, the hadjis would figure it out in a day and be waiting for them, or worse, dig up the road in the night and leave them a surprise of wired artillery shells under the surface.
-IED’s were getting more and more sophisticated as time went on.
+If they had a set routine the hadjis would figure it out in a day and be waiting for them, or worse, dig up the road in the night and leave them a surprise of wired artillery shells under the surface.
+IED’s are getting more and more sophisticated as time goes on.
 Rumor has it that the Iranians are to blame for that.

-“Damn LT, I can still smell your boots.”
-That was Grayson, a Specialist from a rough part of Houston.
-He was smart, smarter than he liked to let on, and would make sergeant soon enough.
-Bakersfield had agreed with Avers when he recommended putting him behind the 240
+“Damn LT.
+I can still smell your boots.”
+This from Grayson, a Specialist from a rough part of Houston.
+He’s smart.
+Smarter than he likes to let on, and will make sergeant soon enough.
+Bakersfield agreed with Avers when he recommended putting him behind the 240

 240 = M240 machine gun/ Inshallah = Arabic for “God Willing”

-more often, to get Grayson ready for a gunner’s position when they rotated back to Hood and inshallah, tanks.
+more often.
+It would get Grayson ready for a gunner’s position when they rotated back to Hood and inshallah, their tanks.

-“Grayson, shut the fuck up and go check your gun” the Lieutenant says half-heartedly as other members of his platoon begin to straggle out to their respective vehicles.
-His footwear had become something of an anecdote around the FOB, mainly because of the nickname he carried, LT Shitboots.
-In his first few solo patrols as platoon leader after his own left seat right seat transition with now XO Weischfelder, Evan had noticed something peculiar about the men’s behavior whenever they were dismounted and walking alongside or in front of the vehicles, which they sometimes did so that he could converse with village elders who were out in front of their shops, homes, or mosques.
+“Grayson shut the fuck up and check your gun,” the Lieutenant says half-heartedly as other members of his platoon begin to straggle out to their respective vehicles.
+His footwear had become something of an anecdote around the FOB, mainly because of the nickname he carries, LT Shitboots.
+In his first few solo patrols as platoon leader after his own left seat right seat transition with now XO Weischfelder, Evan had noticed something peculiar about the men’s behavior whenever they were dismounted and walking alongside or in front of the vehicles.
+They sometimes did that so that he could converse with the village elders who were out in front of their shops, homes, or mosques.

-Basically, every time they came up to a sewage lake, these battle hardened, eat iron and shit out steel tankers would tip toe around the edges, unwilling to step anywhere close to the standing water that contained hefty amounts of human feces.
-Bakersfield would watch as they would all gather around a narrow portion of the lake so that they could take turns jumping across without getting their feet dirty, or climb over a makeshift bridge of corrugated tin or scrap timber.
+Every time they came up to a sewage lake, these battle hardened, eat iron and shit out steel tankers would tip toe around the edges.
+Unwilling to step anywhere close to the standing water that contained hefty amounts of human feces.
+Bakersfield would watch as they all gather around a narrow portion of the lake so that they can take turns jumping across without getting their feet dirty.
+Or climb over a makeshift bridge of corrugated tin or scrap timber.
 What they didn’t realize and what he saw immediately, was that if anyone ever rolled a single hand grenade or emptied a clip into their little gatherings, it would take out half the platoon in one shot.
-Tactically it was unsustainable, and so when they got back in he informed his sergeants that they would need to maintain stricter formations when they were dismounted for just that purpose.
+Tactically it was unsustainable.
+So when they got back in he informed his sergeants that they would need to maintain stricter formations while they were dismounted for just that purpose.

 Soldiers are slick though.
 The next day they brought him to the biggest lake in their sector, some forty five or fifty yards wide, and more than a foot and a half at its deepest to call his bluff.
 Bakersfield didn’t flinch.
-He walked right through that fucker, right into the center, stood their calf deep in crap and adjusted their spacing as the rest of the men came across, grumbling, laughing, and admiring.
+He walked right through that fucker.
+Right into the center.
+Stood their calf deep in crap and adjusted their spacing as the rest of the men came across.
+Grumbling.
+Laughing.
+Admiring.
 True, his men still tended to stay to the edges, but they got the message.
-Don’t bunch up, don’t present a target, don’t get us fucking killed.
+Don’t bunch up.
+Don’t present a target.
+Don’t get us fucking killed.
 The legend of Lieutenant Shitboots had been born.

-Forty minutes before departure the vehicles turn over and slowly creep their way towards the FOB’s back gate which faces west to Sadr.
-There they are put into the order of march and shut down again while everyone dismounts and gears up.
+Forty minutes before departure the vehicles turn over and slowly creep their way towards the FOB’s back gate that faces west to Sadr.
+There they get into the order of march and shut down again while everyone dismounts and gears up.
 Sergeant First Class Avers and his two section sergeants, Staff Sergeant Aviles and Staff Sergeant Coronado come over to his vehicle where he prepares to give the patrol brief.
-For routine missions like this he usually just gave it to them and then trusted them to conduct their own briefs with their crews before departure.
-They had all been working together so long that he trusted they wouldn’t leave anything out.
-It was only when they had to do a LOGPAC or some other mission where they were escorting vehicles outside of their platoon that Bakersfield did a full briefing to every member of the convoy, all gathered around his truck.
-That way he ensured everyone received the same intel and instructions, since he was the one giving them.
+For routine missions like this he trusts them to conduct their own briefs with their crews before departure.
+They’ve all been working together so long that he trusts they won’t leave anything out.
+It’s only when they have to do a LOGPAC or some other mission where they are escorting vehicles outside of their platoon that Bakersfield does a full briefing to every member of the convoy gathered around his truck.
+This way he ensures everyone receives the same intel and instructions, since he’s the one giving the briefing.

 Evan looks over Avers’ considerable shoulders to see Staff Sergeant Scibbons and the E-5 he elbowed during the meeting last night walking up to them.
 “Good Morning Sir, we riding with you today?”

 Evan suppresses a grimace.
 They would be short a man in a truck for the patrol because of the last minute adjustment.
-It was too late to get one of his guys he left behind at the barracks.
+It’s too late to get one of his guys he left behind at the barracks.
 “Alright then.”
 He does quick introductions and then rolls into his brief.
 “Propane distribution first.
-Four, you take your section, secure the back gate and then split off to reinforce the front.
+Four, you take your section and secure the back gate.
+Then split off to reinforce the front.
 Once we’re done there, we’ll head south down Aeros and work our way back up Alpha into the center of sector.
-A couple of stops, and then we’ll bounce up into Square Town, spend some time there and then roll quick through Triangle Town.
+A couple of stops, and then we’ll bounce up into Square Town.
+Spend some time there and then roll quick through Triangle Town.
 That should bring us to right about four hours and cover most of the sector.
 Questions?”
 His noncoms shake their heads.
-This was straight forward stuff for them.
+This is straight forward stuff for them.
 “Alright, go brief your crews.
 Departure in five.”